Students today are confronted with a complex media ecosystem and a host of pressing global issues that can be overwhelming to navigate.

-The Pulitzer Center seeks to forward diversity, equity, and inclusion through our programs and partnerships.
+The Pulitzer Center is committed to making real, measurable progress on diversity, equity and inclusion in all of our programs and partnerships.
 Please review our Diversity, Equity, and Inclusion statement for more information on our commitments.
-Educators from historically marginalized backgrounds, and educators who are teaching students from historically marginalized backgrounds, are strongly encouraged to apply.
+Educators from historically marginalized backgrounds, and/or educators who are teaching students from historically marginalized backgrounds, are strongly encouraged to apply.

 Because all sessions will be held virtually, applicants must have stable internet access and a computer with a webcam and microphone.

-- Write and revise a short unit (3-5 lessons) with detailed lesson plans related to the Fellowship theme.
-See examples from the 2021-2022 cohort here.
+Write and revise a short unit (three to five lessons) with detailed lesson plans related to the Fellowship theme.
+See examples from the 2022-2023 cohort here.

 Fellows’ work will be shared on the Pulitzer Center website.
 Fellows may also have the opportunity to participate in teacher professional development webinars and/or conference presentations.